Announcements

 General Requirements for Both Options

-1. One to three Magical Creatures covered at some point during Year Two to Year Four
+1. One to three magical creatures covered at some point during Year Two to Year Four.

-2. At least one mundane creature
+2. At least one mundane creature.

-3. At least one plant
+3. At least three plants.

-4. Discuss the abbreviated food chain
+4. Discuss the abbreviated food chain.

 5. How do the creatures in your system help each other?
 What are the types of symbiosis present?